chris-tse/encrypted-chat/README.md

 ### CS 4173 Final Project
 Christopher Tse, Charlie Liu, Zachary Connor

-This is an application which allows users which share the same password to exchange encrypted messages.
+This is an application which allows users which share the same password to exchange 56-bit encrypted messages.
+This application assumes no secure connections from the time the message is sent to when it's received by the intended receipient and therefore all encryption/decryption is performed on the client with the server playing no part in the security or storing keys in the event that it is compromised.

 [Live Demo](https://cs4173chat.herokuapp.com)